When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Findings (RQ3): Designing for Manager Clone Agents in Future Workplace

-Yet not all contexts lent themselves to easy consensus.
-M11, a Vice President of the company, described how he considered onboarding sessions fully replaceable: “\textit{It’s repetitive and a waste of time}.”
-By contrast, W1, who’s only been working for 1-2 years, stressed that orientation was precisely when human presence mattered most: “\textit{If I’m a new employee joining a company, there might be many things that need to be coordinated with me, I would prefer a real person to handle that coordination with me}.”
-Such disagreements illustrate how consent is not only about formal negotiation but also about uneven power and priorities.
-Managers may be motivated to offload repetitive duties, while workers may see those same moments as critical to relationship-building and trust.
-Because not all workers feel equally empowered to refuse a Manager Clone Agent’s presence, participants advocated for organizational safeguards, such as granting workers the protected right to request “\textit{human-only}” interactions or limiting the contexts in which Manager Clone Agents may operate.
+Yet not all contexts lend themselves to easy consensus.
+M19, a company Vice President, described how he considered on-boarding sessions fully replaceable: “\textit{It’s repetitive and a waste of time}.”
+By contrast, W1, who has only worked for 1-2 years, stressed that orientation was precisely when human presence mattered most: “\textit{If I’m a new employee joining a company, there might be many things that need to be coordinated with me, I would prefer a real person to handle that coordination with me}.”
+Such disagreements illustrate how consent is not only about formal negotiation, but also about uneven power and priorities.
+Managers may be motivated to offload repetitive tasks, while workers may see those same moments as critical to building relationships and trust.
+Because not all workers feel adequately empowered to refuse the presence of a Manager Clone Agent, the participants advocated organizational safeguards, such as granting workers the protected right to request “\textit{human-only}” interactions or limiting the contexts in which Manager Clone Agents may operate.